kevquirk/kq-jekyll/_posts/2023/2023-01-08-home-vs-office-working.md

 ## It's a personal thing

-I'm *not* saying Chris isn't wrong.
+I'm *not* saying Chris is wrong.
 His solution works for him and he's happy, which is fantastic.
 I also have friends who prefer to work at home more.
 More power to them; each to their own.
 For me, the balance of 2:3 works best.

 I've had 2 weeks off for Christmas and am back working (from home) tomorrow.
 I'm really excited to be back in the office on Tuesday though - to catch up, to get coffee, to have a laugh. **To be with friends.**